-With over 20 years of experience in implementing projects in various fields of Agriculture and environment in, Agro Eco bring together a great team of professionals to consult in the two knowledge areas.
-Agro Eco provides consultancy services for both local and international organizations in Sustainable agriculture, gender equality, soil fertility and biodiversity, organic school gardens, environmental water protection, value chain development and nutrition.
+With over 20 years of experience in implementing projects in various fields of agriculture and environment, Agro Eco brings together a great team of professionals to consult in two knowledge areas.
+Agro Eco provides consultancy services for both local and international organizations in sustainable agriculture, gender equality, soil fertility and biodiversity, organic school gardens, environment, water protection, value chain development and nutrition.
 Agro Eco engages major supply chain stakeholders for enhanced production capacity and better livelihoods for all.

-Agro Eco is established to promote sustainable agriculture (with special interest in Organic agriculture) as indicated in our mission and vision statements.
+Agro Eco is established to promote sustainable agriculture (with special interest in organic agriculture) as indicated in our mission and vision statements.
 We train cocoa farmers on how to transform their cocoa farms to “model farms”, through the promotion of the use of shade trees, organic fertilizers (compost) to promote soil fertility and biodiversity.
-We also train and encourage them in Good agricultural practices like Pruning, thinning, correct fertilizer and pesticide application etc.
+We also train and encourage them in Good Agricultural Practices (GAP) like pruning, thinning, correct fertilizer and pesticide application etc.

 Capacity Building/ Training

 Our team of master trainers and experienced agronomists support on a number of Farmer Based Organizations (FBOs), developed in the cocoa growing areas of Ghana.
 Notable among them are Aponopono Biakoye Organic Cocoa Farmers Association ABOCFA), Ntobroso Organic Cocoa Farmers’ Cooperatives Society and Tano Biakoye Organic Cocoa Farmers’ Cooperatives Society, Cocoa Farmer’s Association, Assin Fosu and Asankrangwa iMPACT Co-operative Cocoa Farmers’ Union etc.